fr4nk3nst1ner/ebs-pillager/Readme.md

 ## Features
 - **Snapshot Creation**: Create snapshots of the root EBS volume of an EC2 instance.
-- **Cross-Account Snapshot Transfer**: Optionally transfer the snapshot to a different AWS account.
+- **Cross-Account Snapshot Transfer**: Optionally modify snapshot permissions to allow transfer of the snapshot to a different AWS account.
 - **Volume Creation**: Create a new volume from the snapshot and attach it to a target EC2 instance.
 - **Volume Mounting**: Mount the created volume to a specified EC2 instance for inspection.
 - **Trufflehog Scanning**: Run Trufflehog on the mounted volume to search for secrets.